prurigro/darkcloud-vimconfig/README.md

   * `git clone https://github.com/prurigro/darkcloud-vimconfig.git`
   * `sh darkcloud-vimconfig/update`
-  * Note: The __update__ script requires bash, but you can enter the __darkcloud-vimconfig/__ folder and run: `git submodule update --init` to install the plugins manually if it's not available.
+  * Note: The __update__ script requires bash, but if it's not available you can enter the __darkcloud-vimconfig/__ folder and run: `git submodule update --init` to install the plugins manually, then create __vim/vimrc.user__ and remember to run: `:Helptags` once everything else is running.

-2. Open vim and run: `:version` to find the values for "user vimrc file" for a single-user install and "system vimrc file" for a system-wide install, then copy the vimrc file from `darkcloud-vimconfig/` to one of these locations.
+2. If you don't know where vim expects to find your vimrc, start vim and run: `:version` to find the values "user vimrc file" (for a single-user install) and "system vimrc file" (for a system-wide install).
+T

+3. Copy or symlink the vimrc file from `darkcloud-vimconfig/vimrc` to one of the locations vim expects to find it, based on whether you want a local or system-wide install, then choose one of the following:

+  * Edit the __g:darkcloudpath__ variable in the vimrc file iteself, pointing it to the location you're keeping the __darkcloud-vimconfig__ repo folder.
+  * Create a file @ __~/.vim/darkcloud-path.vim__ and in it put the following: `let g:darkcloudpath="/etc/darkcloud-vimconfig"`, but replacing __"/etc/darkcloud-vimconfig"__ with the path to the __darkcloud-vimconfig__ repo folder.
+  * Place __darkcloud-vimconfig__ in the default location @ __/etc/darkcloud-vimconfig__.
+  * Create your own vimrc and have that set the __g:darkcloudpath__ variable before sourcing the included vimrc.
+  * Come up with some other solution that fits your setup better than these. :)

-3. Open the vimrc you just installed and either edit the variables in the "__USER CONFIG SETTINGS__" section, or (preferably) copy them to __vim/vimrc.user__ and edit them there:
+4. Open the vimrc you just installed and either edit the variables in the "__USER CONFIG SETTINGS__" section, or (preferably) copy them to __vim/vimrc.user__ and edit them there:

-  * **s:darkcloudpath**: Set to the location of the darkcloud-vimconfig folder. (__default__: __/etc/darkcloud-vimconfig__)
+  * **g:darkcloudpath**: Set to the location of the darkcloud-vimconfig folder. (__default__: __/etc/darkcloud-vimconfig__)
   * **g:autostartchecker**: 1 = Check syntax once an appropriate file is loaded | 0 = Check syntax only after syntax checking is toggled on (__default__: 1)
+  * **g:autostarttagbar**: 1 = Have the tagbar load automatically when a compatible format is run | 0 = The tagbar will stay hidden until triggered on demand with its toggle
   * **g:powerlinefonts**: 1 = Render the statusline using characters available with powerline-patched fonts | 0 = Render the statusbar with less attractive but more compatible characters available in all fonts (__default__: 0)
   * **guifont**: Set to the name of the font you would like to use with gVim followed by the size, making sure to escape spaces and that a powerline-compatible font is selected if the above option is set to 1. (__default__: Droid\ Sans\ Mono\ 12)

-4. Install ctags (http://ctags.sourceforge.net) to your system using a package and ensure it can be accessed in __$PATH__, or install support for vim exclusively by copying the ctags binary to the __darkcloud-vimconfig/vim__ folder.
+5. Install ctags (http://ctags.sourceforge.net) to your system using a package and ensure it can be accessed in __$PATH__, or install support for vim exclusively by copying the ctags binary to the __darkcloud-vimconfig/vim__ folder.

 ## Configuration ##